Dripping Springs Independent School District: History

 Formal public education in Dripping Springs began in 1876.
 After being superseded during the 1880s by a private Baptist boarding school, it was reestablished in 1890 with the school continuing to be operated by the Baptist Church.
 In 1921 the Baptists deeded the school to the state.
 In 1940 citizens voted to consolidate the Dripping Springs Public School System with 14 other small districts in the area, including the Lake Travis district, after which the district became accredited for the first time and a program of building new schools began in 1949.
 In 1981, Lake Travis Independent School District split from Dripping Springs, with the boundary approximately following the county line.

 In August 2017, two new schools were opened – a second middle school and a fourth elementary school.
-These schools, Sycamore Springs Middle School (Recently a YouTube meme) and Sycamore Springs Elementary, are connected but function separately.
+These schools, Sycamore Springs Middle School and Sycamore Springs Elementary, are connected but function separately.
 A bond approved by voters in May 2018 increased the capacity of Dripping Springs High School to 2,500 students and added a fifth elementary school, Cypress Springs Elementary, which opened in August 2021.